mauriziocescon/ng-playground/why-macros.md

 ```

 But this way you get unwanted flexility (blocks definition) and strange behaviours: for example, you could define variables before returning the object which makes no sense.
 Since angular is a compiled framework, the problem can be fixed by introducing
-- `component` / `directive` / `declaration` keywords (see RippleJS)
+- `component` / `directive` / `declaration` macros (see RippleJS)
-- and by applying some special rules mapping keywords to definitions above.
+- and by applying some special rules mapping macros to definitions above.
 ```ts
 #component Comp = ({
   /** ... **/